-- Locating the highest densities of employment opportunities close to existing and planned public transport. - Encouraging all development in the core areas to set aside non-residential floor area to provide floor area for employment generating uses.
-To enable this, Table 1 to this policy outlines the preferred minimum floor area ratio which should be set aside for a use other than Dwelling.
+- Locating the highest densities of employment opportunities close to existing and planned public transport. - Encouraging all development to set aside non-residential floor area to provide floor area for employment generating uses.
+To enable this Table 1 to this policy outlines the preferred minimum floor area ratio which should be set aside for a use other than Dwelling.